switzersc-usds/uswds-jekyll/README.md

 ### Erase demo files

 The demo styles in `/assets/stylesheets/demo` and placeholder markup in `index.html` can be erased once the project is running locally.
+If you erase these, be sure to delete the corresponding import line in `assets/stylesheets/application.scss`: `@import "demo/demo";` on l.
+75.

 ### Stylesheets